 Bank collapse was once easy to dismiss, then the credit crunch and global market turmoil hit.
-The UK soon found itself bailing out Northern Rock, and the US authorities followed for even bigger bank Bear Stearns.
+The UK soon found itself bailing out Northern Rock, RBS & the Lloyds group, and the US authorities followed for even bigger bank Bear Stearns.
 These days every sensible saver should ask “is my money safe?".

 The answer is simple.
 Provided your money is in a UK-regulated bank or building society account, it’s protected under the Financial Services Compensation Scheme (FSCS).
 Here’s the golden rule:

 The first £85,000 per person, per financial institution is guaranteed.

 Sadly, this is the simple face of savings safety.
 The exact rules are more complex, involving how different banks are registered and what counts as a financial institution.
 For full info, read the full Are My Savings Safe? guide.

 How to maximise safety

 If you've got less than £85,000, there's no problem.
 Those with bigger savings, in the unlikely event a bank or building society went bust, for total peace of mind shouldn't put more than £85,000 in any one institution.
 Spread it around instead.